2) Regulation tank for a cheese factory

-Epiim cheese factory in Pöltsamaa, Estonia (Picture Epiim).
+Epiim cheese factory investment in Project BEST

 The Epiim company is owned by over a hundred local dairy farmers, and is one of the largest cheese and butter producers in Estonia.
 Various locations for Epiim’s dairies date back as early as the beginning of the twentieth century.
 The first of them was opened in Põltsamaa in 1910, while the second opened in Järva-Jaani in 1911.
 Today, over 120,000 tons of pure local raw milk is used every year to produce cheese, butter, and milk powder in Epiim’s dairy and creamery.

-The dairy at Põltsamaa produces traditional medium-hard cheeses, such as Edam, Tilsit, Gouda, and those perennial favorites in the food industry, Baski and Cagliata.
+The dairy in Põltsamaa produces traditional medium-hard cheeses, such as Edam, Tilsit, Gouda, and those perennial favorites in the food industry, Baski and Cagliata.
 Cheeses that deserve a special mention are the Maasdam-style ‘Epiim Special’ cheese, along with the rather more functional cheese, Harmony™.